NandiniGoyal16/Waste-Calssification-Using-CNN-Model/README.md

 - **Usage**: Instructions on how to clone the repo, install dependencies, and run the model.
 - **License**: Adds a standard MIT License section, which you can customize or change based on your preference.
 - **Acknowledgments**: Credit for dataset and libraries used.

-This structure will make your GitHub repository clear and easy to follow for anyone interested in your project.
-Let me know if you need any adjustments!

 # Contact 📬